-In this paper, we revisit these issues with high-statistics calculations on seven ensembles with similar lattice parameters but generated using 2+1 flavor Wilson-Clover fermions by the JLab/W\&M/LANL/MIT collaborations~\cite{JLAB:2016}.
+In this paper, we revisit these issues with high-statistics calculations on seven ensembles with similar lattice parameters but generated using 2+1 flavor Wilson-Clover fermions by the JLab/W\&M/LANL/MIT Collaborations~\cite{JLAB:2016}.
 Three important improvements are made over those presented in our previous papers~\cite{Gupta:2018qil,Rajan:2017lxk,Jang:2019vkm,Jang:2019jkn}.
-First, the calculation is done using a unitary, clover-on-clover, lattice formulation, whereas the non-unitarity clover-on-HISQ mixed action calculations could contain possible systematics, which were not explored.
+First, these calculations have been done using a unitary, clover-on-clover, lattice formulation, whereas possible systematics in the clover-on-HISQ mixed action calculations due to the nonunitarity formulation were not explored.
 Second, the results are based on much higher statistics, $O(2\hbox{--}6 \times 10^5)$ measurements on $O(2\hbox{--}5 \times 10^3)$ configurations.
 The resulting smaller errors in the raw data provide more reliable control over the systematics.
-Lastly, we compare several analysis strategies to control excited-state contamination (ESC) and quantify the sensitivity of the results to different possible values of the mass gaps, and investigate the possible excited states that may be contributing.
+Last, we compare several analysis strategies to control excited-state contamination (ESC) and quantify the sensitivity of the results to different theoretically motivated values of the mass gaps, and investigate the possible excited states that may be contributing.

 Results for the nucleon charges from a subset of the ensembles analyzed here have been presented in Refs.~\cite{Yoon:2016dij,Yoon:2016jzj}.
 In parts of the paper, we will drop, for brevity, the superscripts $(u-d)$ to denote isovector quantities since all the analyses presented here are restricted to this case.
 We will, however, include this superscript in the final results and at appropriate places to avoid confusion for the general reader.
 For the overall methodology used to calculate the two- and three-point correlation functions, we refer the reader to our previous work~\cite{Gupta:2018qil, Rajan:2017lxk,Jang:2019jkn}.